bzcheeseman/Py_Cpp/README.md

 [![Build Status](https://travis-ci.org/bzcheeseman/Py_Cpp.svg?branch=master)](https://travis-ci.org/bzcheeseman/Py_Cpp)

-I wrote this library because I found myself constantly needing to call python functions from my C++ applications, specifically for plotting but it can be used for other things.
+I wrote this library because I found myself needing to call python functions from my C++ applications, specifically for plotting but it can be used for other things.
 I tried to write it in such a way that's it's clear and self-explanatory - anything that isn't clear I'd be happy to change or document better (of course pull requests are always welcome too)!